-May people have the dream to come to the United States for better economic prospects, to escape persecution, or to simply live their lives the way that they want.
+May people have the dream to come to the United States for better economic prospects, to escape persecution, or to simply live their lives the way they want.
 Sadly, this dream often comes at the cost of splitting families.
 Especially in situations where one person comes to the United States for work, he or she may find that family members such as siblings or parents get left behind.

 Determining Eligibility for a Family Visa

-- The K-4 visa: Similar to the K-3 visa, these applications ask the USCIS to admit the unmarried children of the K-3 visa applicant.
+- K-4 visa: Similar to the K-3 visa, these applications ask the USCIS to admit the unmarried children of the K-3 visa applicant.
 This only applies if the children are under the age of 21.

-What to Expect When Pursuing a Family Visa
+What to Expect when Pursuing a Family Visa

-Once the USICS approves the application, it sends that form to the National Visa Center (NVC).
+Once the USICS approves the family visa application, it sends that form to the National Visa Center (NVC).
 The NVC forwards that application to the relevant consulate or embassy in the relative’s home country.
 That embassy then performs a follow-up investigation that culminates with an in-person interview.
 In the case of K visas, the embassy may grant the visa on the spot.
-If the applicant is a sibling or children over the age of 21, they have to wait for a visa to become available.
+If the applicant is a sibling or child over the age of 21, they have to wait for a visa to become available.